Infazafahmy/task-manager/README.md

 - Backend pages for task management, user assignment, and editing
 - Integration with the same database as frontend project
 - README.md with installation and setup instructions
-- Screenshots or demo of task management features

 ---